 I can look at a clock and know the time but I don’t understand how time flies or heals.
 I know how to waste time however I’m not very good at stealing time.
 And where is all my lost time?

 Recently, I learned that a dog, a fly and a human all experience time differently and that these differences are not arbitrary but based upon metabolic and environmental pressures.
-I wondered whether a 507-year-old edible clam, nicknamed Ming (c.1499-2006), was wired to experience time while it perched in the intertidal waters north of Iceland.
-Possibly not, never the less I am compelled to create a series of 20 quilts that illustrate the question: What Did Ming Miss?
-This project is on going and should be completed sometime in 2018.
+I wondered whether a 507-year-old edible clam, nicknamed Ming (c.1499-2006), was wired to experience time stranded in the intertidal waters north of Iceland.
+Possibly not, never the less I am creating a series of quilts that ask: What Did Ming Miss?
+This project is on going and should be completed sometime in 2019.

 My quilts are assembled from paper, woodcut prints, commercial and hand-dyed fabrics.
 Often, they are hand appliquéd and embellished.
 It is a leisurely process that connects me physically (my DNA is on every fiber) and emotionally to many serious and whimsical topics of interest.